hmaier-fws/borealLynx/README.md

 (lat/long), collarIDs and dates.
 See "Data.csv" as an example.
 These are read in and mapped using leaflet.
 A summary table is produced that includes includes refuges and fist and last fix dates, by collarID.
 Users can subset the data by date range, collarID, and Refuge.

-Next steps include:
-- Create a home range map viewer
-- Develop a report generator using markdown that includes information on fix success, movement status (resident vs. migratory behavior), summary movement statistics, and live/dead status.
-- Automate the transfer/upload of GPS collar data from Iridium (Telonics) to the Shiny app through a FWS server.